-Inventories of vaccines are recorded at cost on a first-in, first-out basis.
+Inventories are expensed at the time of purchase in the budgetary statements.
+Inventories of vaccines are recorded at cost on a first-in, first-out basis in the Commission-wide statements and the governmental funds.
 Inventory in the governmental funds are offset by Nonspendable Fund Balance equal to the amount of the inventory.
 There is no offset in the Commission-wide financial statements.

-Prepaid expenses which benefit future periods, are recorded as expenditures in the year of purchase.
+Prepaid expenses, which benefit future periods, are recorded as expenditures in the year of purchase.